Commonwealth of Pennsylvania, The House of Representatives, Condolence Resolution

 Description

-Despite enduring childhood neglect, she transformed her hardships into dedicated service, guided by an unwavering compass and infectious self-esteem.
-For example, the 2002 murder of her friend Nizah Morris galvanized her activism, leading her to serve on Temple University’s Community Advisory Board and as a member of the Philadelphia Police LGBT Liaison Committee, she trained every cadet class for years.
-Her passing on February 15, 2014, from cancer was deeply mourned, as it marked the loss of a fierce advocate who had led countless battles for justice—except this final one.
+Adams served on Temple University’s Community Advisory Board and, as a member of the Philadelphia Police LGBT Liaison Committee, she trained every cadet class for years.
+Her passing on February 15, 2014, from cancer was deeply mourned, as it marked the loss of a fierce advocate who had led countless battles for justice.

-Jaci’s impact on Philadelphia’s LGBTQ communities was profound.
+Adam's impact on Philadelphia’s LGBTQ communities was profound.
 As the longest-serving member of the Philadelphia Police Liaison Committee, she worked tirelessly to bridge gaps between marginalized communities and law enforcement.
 Her advocacy extended to transgender rights and HIV/AIDS health initiatives, where she was a driving force behind policy changes that made city agencies more inclusive.
-She even trained rookie police officers, ensuring they understood and respected the communities they served.

-Beyond her day job, Jaci was a mentor and pillar of strength.
+Adams was a mentor and pillar of strength.
 She personally guided dozens of transgender women and other vulnerable individuals, helping them secure housing, education, and support.
-Her deep knowledge of Philadelphia’s social services connected people in need with the right resources.
-Described as a "firebrand advocate," Jaci strengthened the foundation of the city’s LGBTQ communities, leaving a legacy of empowerment and solidarity.
+Adam's deep knowledge of Philadelphia’s social services connected people in need with the right resources.
+Described as a "firebrand advocate," Adams strengthened the foundation of the city’s LGBTQ communities, leaving a legacy of empowerment and solidarity.

 Contributor